aomarabdelaziz/devops-project-1/README.md

 5. Run the command `terraform validate` to validate your terraform code , then `terraform plan` to review the infrastructure changes that terraform will apply.

-6. After reviewing the changes, run the command "terraform apply" to apply the changes to your infrastructure
+6. After reviewing the changes, run the command `terraform apply` to apply the changes to your infrastructure

 Note: this guide assumes that you have a basic understanding of Docker, Terraform, and AWS Platform.